Picture groups and maximal green sequences: Introduction

 \section{Introduction}

-In this section we give the statements of the main theorems and an outline of the proofs.
-Although the results here are mainly in finite type, we have made the assumptions more general for possible applications to quivers of infinite type.
-We also believe that, using $\tau$-tilting theory, analogous statements can be obtained for any finite dimensional algebra.
-However, in this paper, all quivers will be valued quivers without oriented cycles.
+In this section we give the basic definitions used in this paper which are the concepts of ``vertical'' (Def. \ref{def: vertical ordering}) and ``lateral'' orderings (Def. \ref{def: lateral ordering}) of real Schur roots and ``admissible'' sequences of such roots (Def. \ref{def: admissible sequence}).
+We define ``pictures'' (Fig. \ref{Figure99}) for the ``picture group'' $G(\cS)$ for $\cS$ (Def. \ref{def: picture group G(S)}) and we define ``maximal $\cS$-green sequences'' (Def. \ref{def: MGS}).
+We also give the statements of the main theorems \ref{thm A}, \ref{cor B} and an outline of the proofs using three lemmas about pictures \ref{lem C: beta m occurs a fixed number of times}, \ref{lem D: properties of compartments used in proof}, \ref{lem E: beta m only commutes with hom orthogonal roots}.
+Corollary \ref{cor B} is the special case of Theorem \ref{thm A} for a hereditary algebra of finite representation type with the admissible set of roots being all positive roots of the root system.
+In this special case, we obtain a group theoretic description of all maximal green sequences.
+We believe that, using $\tau$-tilting theory, analogous statements can be obtained for any finite dimensional algebra in particular those which are $\tau$-tilting finite.
+However, in this paper, all quivers will be valued quivers without oriented cycles, possibly of infinite type.
+See the Appendix for basic background material on exceptional modules and real Schur roots.